nilmtk/nilmtk/README.md

 will be capable of doing 'plug and play' disaggregation in the future.

 Please see the docs for more info.

-##### User survey

-Please fill in our [NILMTK survey](https://docs.google.com/forms/d/1JlGn0pRgAIj152PJtVsGEUe9OVv2naWbdDHosJ3sHko/viewform?c=0&w=1) to help us get a better idea of who's using NILMTK and what's important to you.

 ##### Submitting a bug report